Hesham-Hesham/Traffic-Light-Controller-Embedded-Tiva-C-LaunchPad/README.md

 ---
 ##### Acknoledgement
-- Some of the screenshots are taken from the "Interfacing an LED with TIVA C Series LaunchPad" video made by [Mechatronics Engineer Youtube Channel](https://www.youtube.com/@mechatronicsengineer1979)
+- Some of the screenshots are taken from the "Interfacing an LED with TIVA C Series LaunchPad" video made by [Mechatronics Engineer Youtube Channel](https://www.youtube.com/@mechatronicsengineer1979).

-- Registers mapping file "tm4c123gh6pm_registers.h" was made by engineer mohamed tarek
+- Registers mapping file "tm4c123gh6pm_registers.h" was made by engineer mohamed tarek.